Carlos Alvarez College of Business

 BOH 6773.
 Seminar in Medicare Regulation.
 (3-0) 3 Credit Hours.

 Prerequisite: ACC 5003, an equivalent, or consent of instructor.
 Seminar in Medicare covered services, payment systems and compliance for healthcare providers.
 Emphasis is on understanding the role of Medicare in the American healthcare system, and developing the technical skills to identify and research problems in Medicare payments.
 Topics include Medicare administration and covered services, Part A hospital insurance benefits, Part B supplementary medical insurance benefits, Part C Medicare Advantage benefits, Part D prescription drug benefits, exclusions from coverage, provider payment rules, fraud & abuse, recovery audits, physician self-referral, anti-dumping rules, claims & appeals, and managed care plans.
 Includes practical experience using online research software, a comprehensive Medicare hospital cost report, and professional cost reporting software.
 (Same as ACC 6773.
 Credit cannot be earned for both ACC 6773 and BOH 6773.)
-Differential Tuition: $407.10.
+This course has Differential Tuition.

 BOH 6783.
 Accounting for Healthcare Organizations.
 (3-0) 3 Credit Hours.

 Prerequisite: ACC 5003, an equivalent, or consent of instructor.
 A seminar on financial and managerial accounting in for-profit and nonprofit healthcare organizations.
 Accounting issues related to strategic decision-making in health service production, financing, and investment will be emphasized throughout the course.
 Topics include the healthcare accounting and financial environment, revenue and expense recognition, balance sheet valuations, ratio analysis, cost accounting, performance measurement, variance analysis, physician compensation and practice valuation, tax-exemption issues, mergers, and disclosure requirements.
 Special attention is given to the financial implications of third-party payment systems and accounting analyses for physician practices.
 Includes practical experience using actual healthcare case materials.
 (Same as ACC 6783.
 Credit cannot be earned for both ACC 6783 and BOH 6783.)
-Differential Tuition: $407.10.
+This course has Differential Tuition.

 Data Analytics (DA) Courses